MosianeTS/MosianeTS/README.md

 # Tebogo-Mosiane

-## Aspiring front-end software developer
+## Aspiring software developer
-I am an aspiring front-end developer currently enrolled in a 6-month CodeSpace software development bootcamp.
-I am proficient in HTML, CSS, Tailwind and JavaScript.
-I am looking for a junior front-end developer role where I can utilize my acquired skills and knowledge to fast track my career and contribute to the achievement of organisational goals and objectives.
+I am an aspiring software developer who is passionate about creating modern user-friendly web applications and mobile applications.
+My interests lie in cloud computing and developing and deploying applications to the cloud.
+I am looking for a junior software developer role where I can utilize my acquired skills and knowledge to fast track my career and contribute to the achievement of organisational goals and objectives.

 Contact Number: 079 816 1473